-Truth be told, I turned 40 this year.
+I turned 40 this year.
 And I was tired.
 I had two little kids running around and no time to focus on my health.
-I was just trying to survive.
-My birthday came around and I thought it would be cute to try and do a backbend.
+I was trying to survive.
+My birthday came about, and I thought it would be cute to try and do a backbend.
 I could barely get up.
-Thankfully my girlfriends told me AFTER the fact that their girls watch Youtube videos of gymnastics fails which include serious injuries from backbends.
+Thankfully my girlfriends told me AFTER the fact that their girls watch Youtube videos of gymnastics fails, which include severe injuries from backbends.
 I needed a change.

 I was determined to get healthy.
 Now, I’m not the kind of drastic measure girl.
-I love food so the idea of trying a traditional, restrictive diet was not in the cards for me.
+I love food, so the idea of trying a traditional, restrictive diet was not in the cards for me.
 Not to mention that my carnivorous family would probably revolt if I made a massive immediate change.
-This has to be a slow progression.
 I knew that I didn’t want a diet per se, but more of a lifestyle change.

 Want to learn about how to do the Mediterranean Diet for beginners?

 Let’s go to The Chalkboard.